watsonjr/Geog_563/Classes/README.md

-# Empty README that should be filled.
+# This is a list of all the topics we should learn